UpadyaR/Job-Board/README.md

 <h1>Job Board Website</h1>
-Job board website using Django, HTML, and TailwindCSS
+This Job board website is created using Django, HTML, and TailwindCSS